rohanrodu/Cardiac-Risk-Assessment-via-Random-Forest/README.md

 - **Data Handling:** pandas, numpy
 - **Machine Learning:** scikit-learn (Modules: RandomForestClassifier, GridSearchCV, metrics)
 - **Visualization:** matplotlib or seaborn (for result plotting)

+It consist of a txt file which is beginner friendly code directly copy and paste in vs code or colab or jupyter notebook